 Transfers in and out relate to members who have either joined or left the fund.

 Individual transfers in/out are accounted for when received or paid.
 Transfers in from members wishing to use the proceeds of their additional voluntary contributions (PFNote 31) to purchase scheme benefits are accounted for on a cash receipts basis and are included in Transfers In (PFNote 9).

 Bulk (group) transfers are accounted for in accordance with the terms of the transfer agreement.
 Where the agreement sets a date for the transfer, estimated values are recognised on this date where estimation is possible.
-Where no date is set, transfers are recognised on a cash basis.
+Where no date is set, or accurate estimation is not possible, transfers are recognised on a cash basis.